winterstein/SoGive/pages/faq.md

 			<button class="accordion btn-lg black-font btn-accordion">How does SoGive work out how much impact my donation has made?<span class="pull-right glyphicon glyphicon-plus"></span></button>
 			<div class="panel">
 				<p class="font-18 black-font">
-					The steps are as follows: select a “representative project” (more on the representative project), allocate costs to that project, determine the relevant units of charity impact (is it number of malaria nets?
-Is it lives saved?
+					The steps are as follows: select a “representative project” <a href="#whatsarepresentativeprojectlink" id="whatsarepresentativeproject">(more on the representative project)</a>, allocate costs to that project, determine the relevant units of charity impact (is it number of malaria nets?
+Is it people receiving training?
 Is it hours of cancer research?), divide out the costs between those units of charity impact.
 				</p>
 				<br>
 				<p class="font-18 black-font">